 Frank Merbecks states: “Especially for the contract managers at OSRAM, the effort was definitely worth it.
 We can analyze the status of contracts much more quickly than before.
 And the implementation of a template library led to a reduction in the number of requests.
 Since now, sales users are able to download the current templates from the system at any time, without having to make any further enquiries”.

-February 2017 update: The desired solution for a complex, system-internal contract development has now been successfully implemented, too.
+February 2017 update: Meanwhile, the solution for a complex, system-internal contract development has been successfully implemented, too.
 Besides Germany, OSRAM today relies on Portal Systems’ contract management solution in all major European, Asian and American countries.
 The OCM currently manages around 11,000 contracts for OSRAM clients in around 37 countries.

 More information about Osram